 Unwanted fat, as if there were any other kind.

 It may sound like an oxymoron at first, the idea of “unwanted fat.”
-As if there was a person out there who actually wanted fat.
 The truth is, there is a certain amount of body fat that is considered healthy.
 Of course, most Americans far exceed this amount.
 Chalk it up to lifestyle or the time constraints that keep us from exercising on a regular basis.
 But, recent studies have begun to suggest that fat may have a closer tie to genetics than previously thought.1 That means exercise and a healthy lifestyle may not be enough to get rid of unwanted fat, especially in “problem areas” like “love-handles,” thighs, and arms.

 When it comes to unwanted fat, FamWell MD can help.
 Using both invasive procedures such as Liposuction teamed with Laser or RF energy or non-invasive treatments such as VelaShape, UltraShape, I-Lipo, Thermi Smooth, Z-Wave and Kybella Injectables, we likely have a solution for you.